Practices of Trade Are So Bizarre That They Will Make Your Jaw Drop

 Then how come the world today as a whole has more money than ever before in history what are banks for what as politics got to do with it at the end of this two-part series you should be clear about all those questions to start off we will focus on the most fundamental truths about the economy from which all other aspects of it follow: the two human activities value creation and trade.

-Before we talk money we need to talk about value the creation of money and value happens separately from another but in correlation with each other and you will understand why right now the important thing to remember is that money has no inherent value it’s just a representational value creation is the process which transforms things of lower value to humans into things of higher value to humans.
+Before we talk money we need to talk about value the creation of money and value happens separately from another but in correlation with each other and you will understand why right now the important thing to remember is that money has no inherent value it’s just a representational value creation is a process which transforms things of lower value to humans into things of higher value to humans.

 Take 150 grams of silicon plastic iron glass and minimum copper and a dash of gold you can’t eat or derive much value from those materials as they are but transform them into a smart phone and the monkey and you finds value that’s why for the materials you would only be willing to pay the spot market price of less than five dollars while for the phone you are happy to pay 700 by remodeling our environment into things that we deem useful we create more collective value for us each year another way we create value is through services which don’t produce anything physical that increase the value of your time value creation.

-First started when humans made stones into Spears clay into pots and used oxen to plow their fields these days we try to measure the amount of value whole economies have created each year as GDP however there are a few problems with the way we measure GDP for example GDP doesn’t account for value destruction houses breakdown so do streets cars are disposed off phones and food gets thrown away using the current measure of GDP it might sound like a brilliant idea to destroy a road just rebuild it just to destroy it again just to rebuild it again on paper GDP will tell you that two roads were built which sounds great when in fact a lot of time and energy was wasted while no net value was created this is just one of many problems GDP has in measuring how much better off we are each year nevertheless
+First started when humans made stones into Spears clay into pots and used oxen to plow their fields these days we try to measure the amount of value whole economies have created each year as GDP, however, there are a few problems with the way we measure GDP for example GDP doesn’t account for value destruction houses breakdown so do streets cars are disposed off phones and food gets thrown away using the current measure of GDP it might sound like a brilliant idea to destroy a road just rebuild it just to destroy it again just to rebuild it again on paper GDP will tell you that two roads were built which sounds great when in fact a lot of time and energy was wasted while no net value was created this is just one of many problems GDP has in measuring how much better off we are each year nevertheless

 Value creation is what drives the economy